hex-digital/guidelines/github-contributing/README.md

    deployed to Production.
 5. **Create a pull request to Staging from `conflict-XXXXX`** and then proceed as above, making sure the conflict branch is immediately deleted on merge.
-   DO NOT MERGE THE CONFLICT BRANCH INTO STAGING.
+   DO NOT MERGE THE CONFLICT BRANCH INTO PRODUCTION OR MASTER.

 [(top)](#contributing-to-a-github-project)